 There are two types of split refrigeration systems used in wine cellars: conventional split systems and A/C split systems.
-Whereas conventional split systems are designed to maintain proper temperature and humidity conditions, A/C split systems inherently cannot maintain ideal humidity levels inside wine cellars.
+Conventional split systems are designed to maintain proper temperature and humidity conditions, A/C split systems cannot maintain ideal humidity levels inside wine cellars.

 Conventional split refrigeration systems, like those made by CellarPro Cooling Systems, are specifically designed for wine storage applications.
 Conventional split systems use condensing units with single-speed compressors and thermostatic expansion valves that are located in the evaporators, and are designed specifically for use in wine cellars and wine storage applications.